-If you enter data onto XY or two-way tables with replicate Y values in subcolumns, Prism can automatically create graphs with the mean and SD (or SEM).
-You don't have to choose any analyses -- Prism computes the error bars automatically.
-Use settings on the Format Graph dialog (double-click on any symbol to see it) to plot individual points or to choose SD, SEM, 95%CI or range error bars.
+Note that you rarely need this analysis.
+Prism will automatically create graphs with the mean and SD (or SEM).
+You don't have to choose any analyses to make these graphs.
+Prism computes the error bars automatically.
+Use settings on the Format Graph dialog (double-click on any symbol to see it) to plot individual points or to choose SD, SEM, 95% CI or range error bars.
+The only purpose of this analysis is if you want to see the SD or SEM values.